Blades of Glory- Your Spring Lawn Checklist for Frisco Area

 2. Level & aerate

-Leave the soil plugs in place after aerating as these decompose and are great
+Leave the soil plugs in place after aerating, as they decompose and provide great benefits.

-If you have digs or uneven spots on your lawn, now’s the time to even it up.
-Do this by shoveling soil from higher areas to cut-out areas or grab some nutrient-rich gardening soil from your local Home Depot or Lowes to fill in low spots.
+If you have uneven spots or dips on your lawn, now’s the time to even it up.
+Do this by shoveling soil from higher areas to cut-out areas, or grab some nutrient-rich gardening soil from your local Home Depot or Lowe’s to fill in low spots.

 3. Test the soil